-Table 5-5 Kev transport interventions assessment
+Table 5-5 Key transport interventions assessment

-Item Initiative Assessment Recommendation Intern al network 1 Upgrade and widening of Grand Avenue to four lanes The removal of Grand Avenue Bridge and widening of Grand Avenue will likely encroach onto developable land but is needed to achieve place making outcomes for To be included in the master plan, with further 2 Removal of Grand Avenue Bridge approaching James Ruse Drive the Precinct. investigation required with TfNSW and DPIE.
+Item Initiative Assessment Recommendation Intern nal network 1 Upgrade and widening of Grand Avenue to four lanes The removal of Grand Avenue Bridge and widening of Grand Avenue will likely To be included in the master plan, with further 2 Removal of Grand Avenue Bridge approaching James Ruse Drive the Precinct. investigation required with TfNSW and DPE.
 3 Upgrade of the intersection between James Ruse Drive, Grand Avenue and Hassall Street Currently, the intersection of James Ruse Drive/ Grand Avenue/ Hassall Street performs at LOS F during both morning and afternoon commuter peak periods, reflecting significant delays.
-Further detailed investigations into the performance of the road network should be conducted by TfNSW and DPIE, incorporating traffic modelling and taking into consideration network effects such as the impacts queueing on downstream intersections.
+Further detailed investigations into the performance of the road network should be conducted by TfNSW and DPE, incorporating traffic modelling and taking into consideration network effects such as the impacts queueing on downstream intersections.
 4 Internal road network between Colquhoun Street, Durham Street, Grand Avenue, and Devon Street With consideration of the redevelopment of the Precinct and the introduction of new land uses and external connections, internal roads will facilitate those new movements to the wider region.
-To be included in the master plan, with further investigation required with TfNSW and DPIE.
-5 Internal road network east of James Ruse Drive to serve Entertainment Precinct and potential school The north-coulth connection east of James Ruse Drive from Grand Avenue to Unwin The area used by the Rosehill Racecourse east of the Sydney Metro dive site can be utilised for a north-south connection, and to be included in the master plan.
-5 The road network and land uses around the Clyde Stabling and Maintenance Facility to be reinvestigated with DPIE, Sydney Metro, and the master planning team.
+To be included in the master plan, with further investigation required with TfNSW and DPE.
+5 Internal road network east of James Ruse Drive to serve Entertainment Precinct and potential school The north-south connection, east of James Ruse Drive, from Grand Avenue to Unwin Street, east of the dive site, is likely.
+The area used by the Rosehill Racecourse east of the Sydney Metro dive site can be utilised for a north- south connection, and to be included in the master plan.
+5 The road network and land uses around the Clyde Stabling and Maintenance Facility to be reinvestigated with DPE, Sydney Metro, and the master planning team.
 6 Internal road network north of Grand Avenue The proposed road network serving the residential areas north of Grand Avenue are integral to the success of the Precinct and serve as multimodal accesses to plots and the proposed PLR station.
 To be included in the master plan.
-Propo osed access points